ebi-gene-expression-group/atlas-latest-experiments-panel/README.md

 # Single Cell Latest Experiment Cards

 ## About the component
-This repository contains a tab-type React component that renders layers of cards with tooltips and links.
+This repository contains a tab shape React component that renders layers of cards with tooltips and links.

 ## Getting started
 ### Installing dependencies